 Captain Torrance used Inverurie Camp near Aberdeen as his base while scouting, though he presumably stayed somewhere more local while recruiting Patrols.
-Captain Quayle used Shielow Castle, north of Belford as his Headquarters and Captain Gough used Belford Hall and Middleton Hall as well as an unknown house in Berwick.
-Captain Thouron used a house in Alnwick and Doxford Hall.
+Captain Quayle used Shielow Castle, north of Belford as his Headquarters and Captain Gough used Belford Hall and Middleton Hall (near Belford, Northumberland) as well as an unknown house in Berwick.
+Captain Gough and Captain Thouron used a house in Alnwick and Doxford Hall.

-The stores for Northumberland and Durham were at Northallerton, North Yorkshire, 202 Battalion area.
+The stores for Northumberland and Durham were at Northallerton, North Yorkshire.
 Though the Quartermaster used the Northallerton Home Guard stores as cover.
-Fast communications with Northern Command based in York and the Home Guard stores based in Northallerton was done via the Post Office next to Chathill railway station.
+Fast communications with Northern Command based in York and the Home Guard stores based in Northallerton was done via the Post Office next to Chathill trail station.
 This meant that stores could be ordered by phone and then dropped at Chathill station in less than a couple of hours.

 From 27 September 1944, the Headquarters was at 6 Queen Street, Perth, Scotland as part of Area 1.
-Commanding officers were Major G R McNichol and Capt A Fiddes-Watt.
+Commanding officers were Major G.R.
+McNichol and Captain A. Fiddes-Watt.

-The Scout Section were based at some buildings at Kyloe close to the Auxiliary Unit I/O at Sheilow Castle.
-A couple of O.B sites have come to light including one near Shilbottle and one mentioned by Captain Anthony Quayle at Warden Hill near Hexham.
-This site is a long way west form the Auxiliary Unit patrols but it makes some sense as it is roughly half way between the east and west coasts of northern England.
-The military planners had a fear of an airbourne attack with coastal support in the north Northumberland/Scottish Borders area that could quickly cut England and Scotland into two areas and having Scotland cut off and out of the war.
+The Scout Section were based at some buildings at Kyloe close to the Auxiliary Unit Intelligence Officer at Sheilow Castle.
+The military planners had a fear of an airborne attack with coastal support in the north Northumberland/Scottish Borders area that could quickly cut England and Scotland into two areas and having Scotland cut off and out of the war.